On South China Sea islet, Taiwan argues Philippines case is far from watertight

 A source close to the Philippines’ side said Manila’s legal team was aware that the status of Itu Aba was one of the thornier parts of the case.

-“We’ve asked the tribunal to determine the nature and character of the different features in the South China Sea so it’s up to the tribunal to decide on this issue,” Charles Jose, a Philippines foreign ministry spokesman, said on Wednesday.

-Additional reporting by Greg Torode in HONG KONG, J.R.
-Wu in TAIPEI, Ben Blanchard in BEIJING and Manuel Mogato in MANILA; Writing by Greg Torode; Editing by Lincoln Feast
+“We’ve asked the tribunal to determine the nature and character of the different features in the South China Sea so it’s up to the tribunal to decide on this issue,” Charles Jose, a Philippines foreign ministry spokesman said on Wednesday.
+(Additional reporting by Greg Torode in HONG KONG, J.R.
+Wu in TAIPEI and Manuel Mogato in MANILA; Writing by Greg Torode; Editing by Lincoln Feast)